blackif/test/workflow/issues.md

 - `Description.Main.Requirements`: list of strings
 - `Description.Main.Checklist`: list of strings

-All fields under `Description.Main` are required. `workflow/data/issues.json` is the authoritative JSON Schema for this structure (it rejects unknown fields and empty lists) and is enforced by `workflow/script/issues.py`.
+All fields under `Description.Main` are required. `workflow/data/issues.json` is a human-readable reference for this structure only (not machine-validated).
+The actual enforcement (rejecting unknown fields and empty lists) lives in `workflow/script/issues.py` and must be kept in sync with the Rules below.

 ## Rules